SorellaLabs/brontes/book/cli/brontes/run.md

   -i, --inspectors <INSPECTORS>
           Inspectors to run.
 If omitted it defaults to running all inspectors

+      --initial-pre <INITIAL_VWAP_PRE>
+          The initial sliding time window (BEFORE) for cex prices or trades relative to the block timestamp

+          [default: 0.05]

+      --initial-post <INITIAL_VWAP_POST>
+          The initial sliding time window (AFTER) for cex prices or trades relative to the block timestamp

+          [default: 0.05]

-  -b, --tw-before <TIME_WINDOW_BEFORE>
+  -b, --max-vwap-pre <MAX_VWAP_PRE>
-          The sliding time window (BEFORE) for cex prices or trades relative to the block timestamp
+          The maximum sliding time window (BEFORE) for cex prices or trades relative to the block timestamp

-          [default: 10]
+          [default: 10.0]

-  -a, --tw-after <TIME_WINDOW_AFTER>
+  -a, --max-vwap-post <MAX_VWAP_POST>
-          The sliding time window (AFTER) for cex prices or trades relative to the block timestamp
+          The maximum sliding time window (AFTER) for cex prices or trades relative to the block timestamp

+          [default: 20.0]

+      --vwap-scaling-diff <VWAP_SCALING_DIFF>
+          Defines how much to extend the post-block time window before the pre-block

+          [default: 0.3]

+      --vwap-time-step <VWAP_TIME_STEP>
+          Size of each extension to the vwap calculations time window

+          [default: 0.01]

+      --weights-vwap
+          Use block time weights to favour prices closer to the block time

+      --weights-pre-vwap <PRE_DECAY_WEIGHT_VWAP>
+          Rate of decay of bi-exponential decay function see calculate_weight in brontes_types::db::cex

+          [default: -0.0000005]

+      --weights-post-vwap <POST_DECAY_WEIGHT_VWAP>
+          Rate of decay of bi-exponential decay function see calculate_weight in brontes_types::db::ce

+          [default: -0.0000002]

+      --initial-op-pre <INITIAL_OPTIMISTIC_PRE>
+          The initial time window (BEFORE) for cex prices or trades relative to the block timestamp for fully optimistic calculations

+          [default: 0.05]

+      --initial-op-post <INITIAL_OPTIMISTIC_POST>
+          The initial time window (AFTER) for cex prices or trades relative to the block timestamp for fully optimistic calculations

-          [default: 20]
+          [default: 0.3]

-      --op-tw-before <TIME_WINDOW_BEFORE_OPTIMISTIC>
+      --max-op-pre <MAX_OPTIMISTIC_PRE>
-          The time window (BEFORE) for cex prices or trades relative to the block timestamp for fully optimistic calculations
+          The maximum time window (BEFORE) for cex prices or trades relative to the block timestamp for fully optimistic calculations

           [default: 5.0]

-      --op-tw-after <TIME_WINDOW_AFTER_OPTIMISTIC>
+      --max-op-post <MAX_OPTIMISTIC_POST>
-          The time window (AFTER) for cex prices or trades relative to the block timestamp for fully optimistic calculations
+          The maximum time window (AFTER) for cex prices or trades relative to the block timestamp for fully optimistic calculations

           [default: 10.0]

-      --mk-time <QUOTES_PRICE_TIME>
+      --optimistic-scaling-diff <OPTIMISTIC_SCALING_DIFF>
+          Defines how much to extend the post-block time window before the pre-block

+          [default: 0.2]

+      --optimistic-time-step <OPTIMISTIC_TIME_STEP>
+          Size of each extension to the optimistic calculations time window

+          [default: 0.1]

+      --weights-op
+          Use block time weights to favour prices closer to the block time

+      --weights-pre-op <PRE_DECAY_WEIGHT_OPTIMISTIC>
+          Rate of decay of bi-exponential decay function see calculate_weight in brontes_types::db::cex

+          [default: -0.0000003]

+      --weights-post-op <POST_DECAY_WEIGHT_OPTIMISTIC>
+          Rate of decay of bi-exponential decay function see calculate_weight in brontes_types::db::ce

+          [default: -0.00000012]

+      --quote-offset <QUOTE_OFFSET>
-          Cex Dex Quotes price time
+          Cex Dex Quotes price time offset from block timestamp

           [default: 0.0]